cashsun/rehearse/README.md

 We believe developers should purely focus on typing code.

-Mouse-clicking is distracting.
+Mouse-clicking always end you right up at youtube.com.

-Terminal window is distracting.
+Terminal window is always at the monitor you don't want it to be.

+The code change seems not working until 10 mins later you realise you forgot to webpack.

-Let Rehearse do the compiling and browser refreshing for you.
+Please, let Rehearse do the compiling and browser refreshing for you.

 Currently, integrated with css-modules (less also supported), babel-react + es6 and webpack by default.
 You can also add additional loaders and webpack pluigins.